Utkarsh731/elasticSearch/README.md

 # elasticSearch Theory and Practical Using Python

 In this repository we have added the elasticsearch theory and practical with code in python.
+You can go through the services.py file that is the main source code.

 Service.py file has all the common functions that are used in ElasticSearch-
 1. Create Index